Sabarimala Greenfield Airport

 KSIDC had issued global tenders for the feasibility study of the project.
-The tender was won by American Consultancy firm Louis Berger Group.
+The tender was won by the American consultancy firm, Louis Berger Group.
 Louis Berger submitted a techno-economic feasibility study and environmental impact assessment of the proposed greenfield airport in December 2018.
 However, the consultancy did not conduct the environment impact assessment (EIA) as the state had not taken a final decision on the project including that of land acquisition.
-In 2019, the state government constituted a search committee to select a special officer for the project who would be given the task of coordinating with the consultancy in acquiring environment impact clearances and for the Union civil aviation ministry’s approval for the project.
-In December 2019, the state government appointed V. Thulasidas, managing director of the Kannur International Airport Ltd (KIAL) as the special officer for the project.
+In 2019, the state government constituted a search committee to select a special officer for the project, who would be given the task of coordinating with the consultancy in acquiring environment impact clearances and for the union civil aviation ministry’s approval for the project.
+In December 2019, the state government appointed V. Thulasidas, the managing director of Kannur International Airport Ltd. (KIAL) as the special officer for the project.
+In April 2023, after a long delayed and complicated process as mentioned above, the project got approval from the Ministry of Civil Aviation, and preparation of the project's Detailed Project Report (DPR) is expected to begin within a month.

-Cheruvally Estate
+Ownership

-The site for the proposed airport is Cheruvally Estate, formerly the site of a rubber plantation.
-Initially, the estate belonged to Harrison plantations and later by the RPG Goenka group.
-Gospel for Asia, a Christian missionary organization under Believers Eastern Church took it over from the Goenka group.
+The site for the proposed airport is nearby the Cheruvally Estate, which was formerly the site of a rubber plantation.
+Initially, the estate belonged to Harrison Plantations and later by the RPG Goenka group.
+Gospel for Asia, a Christian missionary organization under Believers Eastern Church, Thiruvalla took it over from the Goenka group.
 The ownership of the property was disputed in 2017 before the High Court of Kerala claiming that the Estate was government land.
-A 2018 High Court order affirmed the church's ownership of the Estate.
+A 2018 High Court order affirmed the church's ownership of the estate.